trek-view/basecamp/_posts/2022-06-03-calculating-heading-of-gopro-video-using-gpmf-part-2.md

 In that post I wrote;

-> Using the `x`, `y` components of Magnetometer samples in addition to the ro;; and pitch angles calculated from the `ACCL` samples, we can calculate the absolute degrees the camera was facing from magnetic North (it's heading).
+> Using the `x`, `y` components of Magnetometer samples in addition to the roll and pitch angles calculated from the `ACCL` samples, we can calculate the absolute degrees the camera was facing from magnetic North (it's heading).

 So let's start by calculating roll and pitch.